 Take photos of the finished work for your portfolio and proof it was done.
 Keep the invoice, receipt for materials, and any photos you took during the job.
 If the client signed off or approved the work, keep that too.
 This is your record that the job is done and paid — useful if there's a dispute later.

-VerbalIt tip: If you're doing a lot of quoting and invoicing, tools like VerbalIt turn a voice memo into a quote in seconds.
-You say "tap replacement, supply and install, new fittings included, labour 2 hours at my rate, customer said they want it done this week" and it builds a professional quote automatically.
+If you're doing a lot of quoting and invoicing, VerbalIt turns a voice memo into a quote in seconds.
+You say "tap replacement, supply and install, new fittings included, labour 2 hours at my rate" and it builds a professional quote automatically.
 Saves time and keeps your quoting consistent.